Chadtech/CtPaint/README.md

 CtPaint is basically a clone of MSPaint in browser.

-~~Its not near completion, and I have no releases of it yet.~~ CtPaint vB.0 is complete: www.ctpaint.us
+~~Its not near completion, and I have no releases of it yet.~~ CtPaint vB.0 is complete: ctpaint.us
 I suggest using firefox, where pixelation is possible.
 Presently, image smoothing cannot be turned off in google chrome.
 I hear the css property 'image-rendering: pixelated' is coming out this November 2014 with Chrome 40.

 # Navigating this repo